NRP Emerging Investigator Award

 Submitted studies may include basic science, clinical, epidemiological or educational research pertaining to the broad area of neonatal resuscitation, however submissions in the research priorities areas are highly encouraged.

-- The primary investigator(s) is/are health care professional(s) from a Canadian or American institution.
+- The primary investigator(s) is/are health care professional(s) (including allied health) from a Canadian or American institution.

 - Applicants can be any health professional providing neonatal-perinatal care, as long as they have completed their primary professional degree/diploma within the past five years.